 In the beginning of time, x = 0, there's 20 bacteria.
 That means f (0) = 20, so we can plug in 20 for f (x) and 0 for x.

 20 = Cb0

 At 4 seconds, x = 4, the bacteria doubles, so f (4)= 40.

 2 = b4

 What happens when you're at a loud rock concert?
 Your hair stands up, your brain hides in the corner of your skull, and your skin ripples in waves.
-Compared to a normal conversation, the sound at this concert is about 100,000x more intense.
-We can measure this intensity on the decibel scale, a logarithmic scale.
+Compared to a normal conversation, the sound at this concert is about 100,000 times more intense.
+We can measure this intensity on the decibel scale, which is a logarithmic scale.

 The decibel scale begins at 0, which is a "reference level" of sound intensity that humans can just barely hear.
-For every increase of the decibel level by ten, the sound intensity increases by ten times the previous intensity.
+For every increase of the decibel level by 10, the sound intensity increases by 10 times the previous intensity.
 Sound intensity isn't quite the same thing as volume, though, but that's math for a rainy day.

 A smartphone today is more powerful than the most powerful, room-filling supercomputers just a few decades ago.
 This is thanks to the collective efforts of thousands of smart people all around the world.
 The cool thing about computers is that as they get better, they help us make better computers, which yields better computers, which helps…well, you get the idea.